sami-ets/SAMITorch/CONTRIBUTING.md

 ### Contributing code

-If you have improvements to TensorFlow, send us your pull requests!
+If you have improvements to SAMITorch, send us your pull requests!
 For those just getting started, Github has a [howto](https://help.github.com/articles/using-pull-requests/).

-TensorFlow team members will be assigned to review your pull requests.
-Once the pull requests are approved and pass continuous integration checks, a TensorFlow team member will apply `ready to pull` label to your change.
+SAMITorch team members will be assigned to review your pull requests.
+Once the pull requests are approved and pass continuous integration checks, a SAMITorch team member will apply `ready to pull` label to your change.
 This means we are working on getting your pull request submitted to our internal repository.
 After the change has been submitted internally, your pull request will be merged